technicalpickles/sleepyq/README.rst

 Sleepyq
 ==========

-Sleepyq is an library for accessing the SleepIQ API from Python. `SleepIQ <http://www.sleepnumber.com/sn/en/sleepiq-sleep-tracker>`__. is an addon for `SleepNumber beds <http://www.sleepnumber.com/>`__.
+Sleepyq is an library for accessing the SleepIQ API from Python. `SleepIQ <http://www.sleepnumber.com/sn/en/sleepiq-sleep-tracker>`__ is an addon for `SleepNumber beds <http://www.sleepnumber.com/>`__.

-To install
+To install:

 .. code:: bash